duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

 - [id](http://duck.co/duckduckhack/spice_displaying#id-codestringcode-required) A unique identifier for your Spice.
 The `id` should match the name of your callback function
 - [name](http://duck.co/duckduckhack/spice_displaying#name-codestringcode-required) The name that will be used for your Spice's AnswerBar tab
-- [data](http://duck.co/duckduckhack/spice_displaying#data-codestringcode-required) The object containing the data to be used by your templates
+- [data](http://duck.co/duckduckhack/spice_displaying#data-codeobjectcode-required) The object containing the data to be used by your templates

 Other properties and fuctions of `spice.add()` include:

 - [meta](http://duck.co/duckduckhack/spice_displaying#instant-answer-metadata) Used to define elements of the **MetaBar** including the "More at" link
-- [normalize](http://duck.co/duckduckhack/spice_displaying#data-normalization) This allows you to normalize the `data` object (or array of items) before it is passed on to the template
+- [normalize](http://duck.co/duckduckhack/spice_displaying#data-normalization) This allows you to normalize the `data` before it is passed on to the template
 - [templates](http://duck.co/duckduckhack/spice_displaying#templates) Used to specify the template group and all other templates that are being used
 - [relevancy](http://duck.co/duckduckhack/spice_displaying#relevancy) Used to ensure the relevancy of your Spice's result